ritalinplus/Duff-CRUD/doc/architecture.rst

 * Name: only can include letters.
 * Surname: only can include letters.
-* IBAN account: check valid country-code and checksum digits.
+* IBAN account: checks valid country-code and checksum digits.

 System User Interface
 ======================

-Created using DRF default templates to navigate for the browsable API, and a custom login view to allow sing in using a google account.
+Created using DRF default templates to navigate for the browsable API and a custom login view to allow sing in using a google account.

 .. image:: _images/api_root.png